timroesner/Blog/_posts/2020-07-18-swiftui-network-data-loading.md

 ```

 We've already done most of our work, so displaying and requesting the data within this SwiftUI view is very concise, thanks to our `DataManger` which is doing the heavy lifting.
 Again let's look at what is going in in detail: First we create an instance of our `DataManager` and mark this property with `@StateObject`, this tells SwiftUI to observe updates from this object.
 Furthermore it allows us to retain this property even after SwiftUI is done rendering the view.
 This is very important as we don't store this property anywhere else, and it would otherwise be released.
-Within our body we then list out the names of all the stores we get from the `DataManager`, this is what will be updated and recreated once new data is published.
+Within our body we then list out the names of all the stores we get from the `DataManager`, this will recreated once new data is published.
 And finally we use the SwiftUI `onAppear` handler to start loading our stores from the network.
 This will happen when the view first appears, or the user comes back from the background, or we navigate back to this view through a NavigationView.
 Additionally we could implement a "Refresh" button to allow the user to trigger a manual refresh, however Apple Store data doesn't change that frequently, so it is left out of the example.

 ## Summary
 Leveraging the power of Combine, paired with SwiftUI's state management, we are able to separate view, data, and networking into completely separate components.
 I'm really enjoying how all these pieces come together and build this architecture that has a single source of truth and can still be reused and injected into subsequent views.